-NA4J is joining parents, students, teachers, LSC members, area principals, and many of our local elected officials in opposing the relocation of a Noble Network Charter School to Uptown.
-Noble is trying to move to 640 W. Irving Park Rd.
+NA4J joined parents, students, teachers, LSC members, area principals, and many of our local elected officials in opposing the relocation of a Noble Network Charter School to Uptown and opening a new high school in Rogers Park.
+As a result of our efforts, we successfully forced Noble to withdraw their proposals.

 Current Uplift High